-This EFRAG Guidance relates to the implementation of mandatory reporting requirements originating from the CSRD.
-These requirements include specific rules, scope and characteristics involved in presenting sustainability information.
-The disclosures under ESRS, such as disclosure requirement E1-1, are integral to the undertaking's management reports and subject to audit obligations.
-This Guidance addresses the implementation of the ESRS as a non-behavioural set of reporting rules stemming from Union law.
+This EFRAG guidanceGuidance relates to the implementation of mandatory reporting requirements originating from the CSRD.
+These requirements include specific rules, scope, and characteristics ofinvolved in presenting sustainability information.
+The disclosures under ESRS, such as disclosure requirement E1-1, are integral to the undertakings' annualundertaking's management reports and subject to audit obligations.
+This guidanceGuidance addresses the implementation of the ESRS as a non-behavioural set of reporting rules stemming from Union law.

 It should be noted that other existing frameworks, guidance and tools may be complementary to E1-1 requirements.
-These external frameworks may offer a useful set of tools, resources and guidance that can assist undertakings in collecting, preparing and disclosing ESRS sustainability information.
-They help undertakings understand best practices, provide examples of methodologies and, importantly, contribute to the overall ambition of transition plans.
+These external frameworks may offer a useful set of tools, resources, and guidance that can assist undertakings in collecting, preparing, and disclosing ESRS sustainability information.
+They help undertakings understand best practices, provide examples of methodologies, and, importantly, contribute to the overall ambition of transition plans.